 GZ Support Crews

-All GODZone teams (PURE and PURSUIT) are now required to bring a support crew.
+All GODZone teams (PURE and PURSUIT) are required to bring a support crew.
 The support crew is there to assist the team in the build up, for pre-race organisation, strategy, navigational advice, map preparation, support during the event and in the aftermath.
-The support crew will organise, pack, unpack and transport the majority of race equipment for their team between Transition Areas (“TA’s”) strategically placed around the wider Rotorua district.
+The support crew will organise, pack, unpack and transport the majority of race equipment for their team between Transition Areas (“TA’s”) strategically placed around the course.
 They will almost certainly cook, clean, provide mechanical assistance and shelter along with giving moral, emotional and motivational support.
 Support crew assistance is restricted to TA’s only, with the teams operating independently at all other times whilst on the course.

 Support crews were an integral part of most iconic expedition races back in the 1990’s.
 They fell out of fashion in the 2000’s as expedition races became shorter and faster.
 Support crews made a noticeable return with the 2019 Eco-Challenge event in Fiji.
 A combination of factors, together with the desire to keep GODZone evolving in an ever changing world, means that we have reintroduced support crews back to New Zealand expedition racing.

 Those who have already experienced a Chapter of GODZone previously unsupported will almost certainly remember a time when things feel like they have hit rock bottom.
 Imagine the difference when you arrive at the next transition area and your support crew is offering you clean clothes, dry shoes and socks, warm food, hot drinks, somewhere warm and dry to rest and a positive outlook on your progress and race prospects.
 As long as you can drag yourself out of that oasis of ‘relative’ comfort then you are much more likely to finish GODZone with a good support crew helping you along the way.